Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

   Also time by time Options--!>"Show/Hide" contains valuable aspects like column/line number and even global line numbers.

-  Next point is the `emacs` packages: Options--!>"ManagePackages"
+  Next point is the `emacs` packages: Options--!>"Manage Packages"
   Experimental:
   It seems as if in `~/.emacs` one has to add the following to see the full range of packages in `melpa` (package manager):